wibus-wee/stable-diffusion-webui-ipynb/README.md

 If you are using Google Colab, there are many precompiled wheels for you to choose from.
 If you are using something else or want to build from source, you can use this notebook to build the library.

-I have written a notebook to build xformers from source.
-You can use it to build xformers for your own GPU. [[Xformers Build] Go To Colab](https://colab.research.google.com/github/wibus-wee/stable_diffusion_chilloutmix_ipynb/blob/main/xformers_build.ipynb)
+I have written a [notebook](./xformers_build.ipynb) to build xformers from source.
+You can use it to build xformers for your own GPU.

 ## CHANGELOG